luau-lang/luau/rfcs/generic-functions.md

 ## Alternatives

 We did originally consider Rank-1 types, but the problem is that's not backward-compatible, as DataBrain pointed out in the [Dev Forum](https://devforum.roblox.com/t/luau-recap-march-2021/1141387/29), since `typeof` allows users to construct generic types even without syntax for them.
+Rank-1 types give a false positive type error in this case, which comes from deployed code.

 We could introduce syntax for generic types without changing the semantics, but then there'd be a gap between the syntax (where the types `() -> <a>(a) -> a` and `<a>() -> (a) -> a` are different) and the semantics (where they are not).
 As noted above, this isn't sound.